minddocdev/node-puppeteer-e2e/README.md

 # `node-puppeteer-e2e`

-> Docker Alpine Image with Node.js, and Puppeteer for automated e2e testing
+> Docker Slim Image with Node.js, and Puppeteer for automated e2e testing

 This Docker image is created to easily execute automated end-to-end tests with Puppeteer in a container or in your CI pipeline.